How To Catch Bass In Summer

 Plastic Worms

-The plastic worm is excellent at enticing the summer bass in the shady areas near the bottom of a water column.
-Soft plastic worms that are rigged either Carolina or Texas style are summer bass fishing winners.
-The Carolina rig is best when used in deep open water as a search lure, and the Texas rig is best when bass fishing shallow spots with vegetation or heavy cover.
+The plastic worm is excellent at enticing summer bass in shady areas near the bottom of the water column.
+Soft plastic worms rigged either Carolina- or Texas-style are summer bass-fishing winners.
+The Carolina rig is best for deep open water as a search lure, and the Texas rig is best for bass fishing shallow spots with vegetation or heavy cover.

 Live bait

 Live bait will generally produce more strikes from the lethargic summer fish.
-Wild or domestic Shiners and shad are usually the best baits to catch fish consistently.
+Wild or domestic Shiners and shad are usually the best baits to consistently catching fish.
 In addition, live bait will usually help attract the big bass that may not have been eager enough to move from their holding spot for a lure.
 Other popular forms of live bait are crawfish and worms, which both usually work and will attract fish even while it’s hot out.

 Are Summer Bass Smaller

-Often the bass caught during the summer seems to be smaller fish; this doesn’t mean there aren’t big bass to be caught, but smaller bass are more abundant during the summer season because they can withstand the heat better than big fish since their bodies require less oxygen to function.
+Often, the bass caught during the summer seem to be smaller fish; this doesn’t mean there aren’t big bass to be caught, but smaller bass are more abundant during the summer because they can withstand the heat better than big fish, as their bodies require less oxygen to function.

-Since smaller bass has a higher tolerance for warmer waters, they usually hang out higher in the water column than the big bass.
+Since smaller bass have a higher tolerance for warmer waters, they usually hang out higher in the water column than the big bass.

 If there isn’t much vegetation or spots with the cover providing a good amount of shade, then more than likely, the big bass will be in deeper water, and fishing a drop-off or other deep areas will provide the best shot at a big bass in the summer.